kata198/text2datetime/README.md

 	for example "+3d 12:00:00" would be noon three days from now.

- - **Fixed String**
+ - *Fixed String*

 	One of the following fixed strings:

+		"now"           - Right now (to the second)
 		"today"         - Beginning of today (00:00:00)
-		"today end"     - End of today (23:59:59)
 		"tomorrow"      - Beginning of tomorrow
-		"tomorrow end"  - End of tomorrow
 		"yesterday"     - Beginning of yesterday

-		"yesterday end" - End of yesterday
+	Can optionally be followed with a time, as hour:minute or hour:minute:second, otherwise midnight (00:00:00) is used.
+Clock is 24-hour clock, 00=midnight, unless "PM" or "AM" is at the end.

+	Example: "tomorrow 5:00PM"

- - **ctime format**
+ - *ctime format*

 	Ctime format with optional day of week

-		3-letter-day) [3-letter-month] [2-digit date] [2-hour]:[2-minute]:[2-second] [4-digit Year]
+		(3-letter-day) [3-letter-month] [2-digit date] [2-hour]:[2-minute]:[2-second] [4-digit Year]

 	Example: Wed Jan 28 12:28:13 2015

- - **American Slash Format**
+ - *American Date Format*

-	numeric Month/Date/Year with optional time as hour:minute or hour:minute:second.
+	numeric Month/Day/Year with optional time as hour:minute or hour:minute:second.
 Clock is a 24-hour clock, 00=midnight, unless "PM" or "AM" is at the end.

 	e.x.: 1/28/2015   or  1/28/2015  12:28:13

+	This is used when monthBeforeDay=True (default) in text2datetime, getDatetimeFromDateStr when monthBeforeDay=True, and getDatetimeFromAmericanTime

+ - *European Date Format*

+	numeric Day/Month/Year with optional time as hour:minute or hour:minute:second.
+Clock is a 24-hour clock, 00=midnight, unless "PM" or "AM" is at the end.

+	e.x.: 28/1/2015   or  28/1/2015  12:28:13

+	This is used when monthBeforeDay=False in text2datetime, getDatetimeFromDateStr when monthBeforeDay=False, and getDatetimeFromEuropeanTime

- - **Time Only**
+ - *Time Only*

 	time as hour:minute or hour:minute:second will use current date.
 Clock is a 24 hour clock, 00=midnight, unless "PM" or "AM" is at the end.

-NOTES:
+**NOTES:**

-	Unless AM/PM is specified in formats that support it, hours are in 23-hour clock format, starting with 00=midnight, 23 = 11PM
+	Unless AM/PM is specified in formats that support it, hours are in 24-hour clock format, starting with 00=midnight, 23 = 11PM